District of Columbia Plumbing/Gas Fitting Contractor Bond: A Comprehensive Guide

 What is the Purpose of the DC Plumbing/Gas Fitting Contractor Bond?

 The District of Columbia requires plumbing/gas fitting contractors to purchase the Plumbing/Gas Fitting Contractor Bond as part of the application process for the Plumbing/Gas Fitting permit.
 The bond ensures that the public will receive compensation for financial harm if the plumbing/gas fitting contractor fails to comply with the licensing regulations.
 In short, the bond is a type of insurance that protects the public if the plumbing/gas fitting contractor breaks licensing laws.

 How Can an Insurance Agent Obtain a DC Plumbing/Gas Fitting Contractor Surety Bond?

 BondExchange makes obtaining a Washington D.C.
 Plumbing/Gas Fitting Contractor Bond easy.
 Simply login to your account and use our keyword search to find the “contractor” bond in our database.
 Don’t have a login?
-Enroll now and let us help you satisfy your customers’ needs.
-Our friendly underwriting staff is available by phone (800) 438-1162, email or chat from 7:30 AM to 7:00 PM EST to assist you.
+Gain access now and let us help you satisfy your customers’ needs.
+Our friendly underwriting staff is available by phone (800) 438-1162, email, or chat from 7:30 AM to 7:00 PM EST to assist you.